bheimbu/evolutionary_ecology/docs/source/third_week.rst

   .. tab:: Exercise 1

-     - Think about a research topic you are interested in.
+     - Choose a research topic you are interested in.
      - Find a team with the same interest.

   .. tab:: Exercise 2

-     - Formulate a hypothesis.
+     - Formulate hypotheses.
-     - Explain the hypothesis, what you expect and why.
+     - Explain you hypotheses!
+What do you expect and why?
      - Discuss which data you need to test the hypothesis.
      - Discuss the hypothesis and the data with your tutors.
      - Check the literature if other studies investigated similar topics.